tfslabs/llvm-gnu-windows/README.md

 ## Build this library

 Each branch in this repo represents its own version and different building procedure.
 Please review each of them.

+> Note: It is required to use Python 3 (3.8 and later, version 3.12 is recommended).
+>
+> For Anaconda users, you can activate your conda environment to build this project.
+No need to install Python on wide-system.